In this step, we'll add the ability for non-registered users to sign up for an account within our application experience.

 Create the Views

 Now that the routes are configured, it's time to create the views that will power this new functionality.
-Click "Views" in the left column to return to your Experience Views list.
+In the experience menu, click the "Views" menu item, then click the "Add" button at the top right of the "Pages" list.

 Page: Create Account